pivotalexperimental/jasmine-webos/guide.html.markdown

   1. Unzip it into the root of your application.
 You should now have a `plugins/jasmine-webos` directory
   1. Download [Jasmine](http://pivotal.github.com/jasmine)
   1. Extract `jasmine.js` into `plugins/jasmine-webos/app/lib`
-  1. Add these two entries into your application's `sources.json` file, preferably after all your application code.
+  1. Add these two entries into your application's `sources.json` file, preferably after all of your application code.
 Order is important: `jasmine.js` _must_ be before `jasmine-webos.js`

     { "source": "plugins/jasmine-webos/app/lib/jasmine.js"},
     { "source": "plugins/jasmine-webos/app/lib/jasmine-webos.js"}

 ## Writing Specs